OFIT 1106 – Keyboarding Techniques I

 OFIT 2290 – Internship

-A supervised on or off-campus office work experience applying knowledge and skills learned in the classroom or online learning experience.
-Fourteen hours of work per week is required for two credits.
+A supervised on or off–campus office work experience applying knowledge and skills learned in the classroom or on-line learning experience.
+Twenty-one (21) hours of work per week required for three credits.
 An on–campus seminar or online learning seminar will be included for one credit hour.
+Students must have completed 25 credit hours in the Office Information Technology studies area with a grade of “C” or above in each course.

 OFIT 2299 – Research Project